trent-waddington/godot-for-quest-template/README.md

 HOW TO

+I assume you have followed the [Export For Android](https://docs.godotengine.org/en/stable/tutorials/export/exporting_for_android.html) steps.
+You have some Android build tools installed and have configured a keystore as requested.

 1. Clone or download and unzip this project
 2. Open in Godot (you can try Importing the zip?
 I don't know)
 3. Project -> Project Settings -> Config and rename it to something uniquely you right now